 We are proud of the achievements of our children at this school.
 Many of them have come to live in the UK and have to learn English in addition to their home language.
 This means that many have a slow start and then make rapid progress.
 Some children who have been in the country for less than two years by the age of 11 can be excluded from the overall results.
 All children are included in EYFS and KS1 however, even if they are very new to the UK.
 This is reflected in our school’s performance data.
-You can see our latest results in the document below.
+You can see our latest results in the documents below.

 Assessment at Hazel

 Assessing children is an important part of our school’s work.
 It tells us how well children are doing when compared with other children of their age, and how well they are progressing.
 Many children may start at a low level for a number of reasons, but make rapid progress and catch up over time.

 At Hazel we have chosen to use Target Tracker as our system for recording assessment.
 From 2015-16 we will be using the system of ‘Steps’ for all children in Years 1 to 6.